TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 `Silence get method warnings` : Hide warnings about potentially missing enemies, and items from mods not present.

+#### Mod Compatibility

+`Experimental dont handle power`: Makes it so Brutal does not handle power level settings, save for a few settings the user may want to use that affect power.

+`Experimental dont handle spawn chance`: Makes it so Brutal does not handle spawn curves, save for a few settings the user may want that interact with spawn curves.

 ## Difficulty Config
 Location: `BrutalCompanyMinusExtraReborn\Difficulty_Settings.cfg`